This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 What to serve with Instant Pot mulligatawny soup?

 Thick with lentils and rice and loaded with vegetables and apples, this soup makes a hearty meal.
-Some naan or papadum (pictured) make a nice accompaniment because you can dunk them in the soup and add extra texture.
+Some Butter Garlic Naan or papadum (pictured) make a nice accompaniment because you can dunk them in the soup and add extra texture.
 You don’t need anything else, honestly.

 I do love to top it with my famous Caramelized Cashews and Raisins, but just a sprinkling of chopped cilantro works, too.
 You can also add chopped, roasted cashews for a bit of texture.